GeoPDF

-GeoPDF refers to map and imagery products created by TerraGo software applications.
+GeoPDF is a line of map and imagery products created by TerraGo software applications.
 GeoPDF products use geospatial PDF as a container for maps, imagery, and other data used to deliver an enhanced user experience in TerraGo applications.
 However, GeoPDF products conform to published specifications including both the OGC best practice for PDF georegistration as well as Adobe's proposed geospatial extensions to ISO 32000, making them readable by applications such as Adobe Acrobat, Adobe Reader, Avenza PDF Maps, Global Mapper, and others.

 GeoPDF products often include other advanced PDF features such as layers and object data which can add significant GIS functionality to the file, particularly when used with the TerraGo Technologies plugin to Adobe Reader or other TerraGo clients.

 Distribution

 GeoPDF products are used to deliver maps and imagery from multiple US government agencies.
 Quadrangles of The National Map are available from the USGS store in as GeoPDF products and are free to download.
 The US Army Corps of Engineers distributes GeoPDF maps through the U.S. Army Corps of Engineers Topographic Engineering Center.
 These include Country DVDs of standard National Geospatial-Intelligence Agency (NGA) maps.